Revenue-Optimal Pricing for Budget-Constrained Buyers in Data Markets: Approximation Algorithm

-\begin{theorem} The problem of revenue maximization under linear pricing can be approximated within a ratio $(1-1/e)$ by a continuous greedy algorithm. \end{theorem} \begin{proof} Let $U$ be the set of datasets $M$.
+\begin{theorem} The problem of revenue maximization in a data market has a randomized $(1-1/e)^{-1}$-approximation algorithm. \end{theorem} \begin{proof} Let $U$ be the set of datasets $M$.
 Define the ground set $U'$ by creating $n$ copies of every element of $U$.
 Denote by $x^{(i)}$ the $i$-th copy of element $x$.
 Then we introduce a function $\hat{r}$ defined over $2^{U'}$ as follows:

 Since $\v_{i, \ell, j}$ are all non-negative, then $\hat{r}(\cdot)$ is monotone.
 Next, we prove that $\hat{r}(\cdot)$ is submodular.
 Since the summation does not destroy submodularity, it suffices to prove every inner term of $\hat{r}_i(S)$ is submodular, equivalently, for every $T\subseteq S$ and $e =j'^{(\ell')}\in U\setminus S$, $\hat{r}_i(S\cup \{e\}) - \hat{r}(S) \le \hat{r}(T\cup \{e\}) - \hat{r}(T)$.
 Notice that,